 He was twice named Billboard’s Top Adult Male R&B Artist (2009, 2020) and named Billboard’s Top Adult R&B Male Artist with the most #1s in three decades.

 Known to the younger generation as “Uncle Charlie,” the lovable nickname given by Snoop Dogg, continues to beone of the most sought-after voices in music today.
 He has collaborated with many chart-topping artists including Bruno Mars, Pharrell Williams, Kanye West, Justin Timberlake, Tyler The Creator and Nas, to name a few.

-“Looking back, I wouldn’t have believed I’d be where I am right now,” says Wilson.
-“That’s why I shout every night at my concerts because I thank God for allowing me to be here.”
+In the years between the GAP Band and his solo success, Wilson survived drug and alcohol addiction, homelessness and prostate cancer.
+Sober now for 28 years, the singer says, “I wouldn’t have believed I’d be where I am right now.
+That’s why I shout every night because I thank God for allowing me to be here.”